Step 7: How to Know if the Mortgage You’ve Chosen is Right

 It is essential for a new homebuyer to be fully satisfied with the mortgage they choose.
-This is because their loan payment will be a significant part of their lives and their finances for the next 15 or 30 years, or at least as long as they choose to remain in the home.
-Unfortunately, many first-time homebuyers are so excited to be buying their first homes that they get caught up in the process and lose sight of what is important – making sure that the mortgage they have agreed to is right for them.
+This is because their loan payment will be a significant part of their finances for the next 15 or 30 years, or at least as long as they choose to remain in the home.
+Unfortunately, many first-time homebuyers are so excited to purchase their first home that they get caught up in the process and lose sight of what is important – making sure that the mortgage they agreed to is right for them.

-In this section, we provide everything you need to know when it comes to choosing the right mortgage, including:
+In this section, we provide everything you need to know for choosing the right mortgage, including:

 How to Be Sure You Are Comfortable With the Mortgage You Choose

-When it comes to choosing a mortgage, there are a number of different questions a buyer needs to ask themselves before they sign on the dotted line.
+When it comes to choosing a mortgage, a buyer needs to ask several questions before signing on the dotted line.
 These questions include:

 Can I Afford to Repay the Loan?

-If you are planning on living in your new home for the extent of the mortgage, you need to seriously consider your current and future finances.
+If you plan to live in your new home for the extent of the mortgage, you need to consider your current and future finances.
 Is your job stable enough that you don’t have to worry about losing it at any time during your mortgage’s repayment period?
 Can you afford to pay the mortgage with one income in the event your partner becomes unemployed?
-If you are confident in your ability to repay the loan, then you are starting off in a good position.
+If you are confident in your ability to repay the loan, then you are starting off in a strong position.

-You need to be able to comfortably manage your monthly mortgage payment.
-You don’t want to be in a position where the payment puts a lot of pressure on your finances because all it would take is for one thing to happen for your budget to get thrown off course.
-Just because the bank tells you that you can afford a certain amount doesn’t mean you actually can.
-Take into consideration all of your expenses and subtract them from your total household income.
-If the mortgage payment is less than 28% of your income, then you should be able to make that payment comfortably each month.
+You need to be able to comfortably manage your monthly mortgage payment without it putting immense pressure on your finances; all it takes is one thing to completely disrupt your budget.
+The bank may tell you that you can afford a certain amount, but proceed with caution and a thorough understanding of your budget.
+Consider all of your expenses and subtract them from your total household income.
+If the mortgage payment is less than 28% of your income, then you should be able to make the payment comfortably each month.

-You have to be confident in the lender you choose.
-You have to trust that they are working to get you the best rate and terms on your loan.
+It’s crucial to be confident in the lender you choose and to trust they are working to secure you the best rate and terms on your loan.
 This is why researching lenders before you apply for your loan is so important.
 If you are hesitant about the lender’s financing decision, then you may want to take a step back and find another lender.